 Cons:

-- Physically demanding work (long hours on your feet)
+- Physically demand work (long hours on your feet)

-- Emotional stress when dealing with severe health conditions
+- Emotional stress when deal with severe health conditions

 - Salary can be lower in rural or low-income areas